sariiimmmm/Portfolio/README.md

-# welcome to my Portfolio
+# Welcome to my Portfolio

-### here you can check out my lab during my Bootcamp in Ironhack work as well as projects that I worked on.
+## here you can check out my lab during my Bootcamp in Ironhack work as well as projects that I worked on.

 ## content